Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 MTB to touring bike conversion?

 Mountain bikes have a long history in bicycle touring.
-80s and 90s rigid have been used for decades by budget bike travelers, and refurbishing an old mountain bike is still the way to go if you can’t afford a fancy bike.
+The 80s and 90s rigid have been used for decades by budget bike travelers, and refurbishing an old mountain bike is still the way to go if you can’t afford a fancy bike.

-We have written before about my conversion of a 1936 randonneur, and how to convert an old mountain bike into a touring bike, so check these posts out if you are planning a long distance bike trip.
+We have written before about my conversion of a 1936 Randonneur, and how to convert an old mountain bike into a touring bike, so check these posts out if you are planning a long-distance bike trip.

 That said, in a nutshell, here’s what you should look at when converting a modern hardtail MTB for bike touring.

-• get stronger wheels, with more spokes and possibly double walled rims
+• get stronger wheels, with more spokes and possibly double-walled rims

 • replace handlebars to add more positions